How to Boost Your Employee Communications Stats

 - Guess by diving into your analytics and tracking content tags to actions.

 - Or, use automation to pull through what content matches.

 Searches aren’t really a stat per se, but they are a great way of knowing what your employees are interested in.

 Are you getting a ton of searches for travel reimbursement forms or health benefits forms?
 If this content is hidden, you may want to think about pulling it to the home page or making it easier to find.
 This will lead to your staff spending less time searching and more time doing.
 Also, look at the unsuccessful searches to see what information may be missing from your site.

 One of our healthcare clients’ internal research revealed that if an employee were to read every email that was sent to them, it would take 140 hours each week.
 Shocked?
 Probably not.

 Your communications should save time and add value to your employees’ lives.
 Start by measuring what they are reading, then begin to apply what you learned to reduce the noise and increase engagement.

 The open rate is one of the easiest email stats to understand.
-It is simply the percentage of emails that are open from the overall amount that are delivered.
+It is simply the percentage of emails that are open from the overall amount that is delivered.
 One thing that we have found very successful at Cerkl is using personalized subject lines.

 When people know that they are going to be receiving a personalized email (and you back that up with strong content), they are far more likely to be repeated openers.